We are a group of eye floater patients from around the world, united in finding a safe and effective cure for this disease.

 Fabio Gallerani, an entrepreneur and philanthropist, joined forces with Dr. Sebag in 2019.

-As an eye floater sufferer himself, Fabio created the VDM Project to unite eye floater sufferers and form a worldwide movement.
+As an eye floater sufferer himself, Fabio created the VDM Project to unite eye floater patients and form a worldwide movement.

 Working with Dr. Sebag in the VMR Research Foundation, the VDM Project is designed to aid and support the research essential to develop a safe cure for vitreous floaters.
 As a non-profit organization, all donations and proceeds directly fund this research.